Tell Congress to Support Biomass Thermal Energy!

 Contact your representatives!
 It takes 3 simple steps:

 - Read – Get up to speed on recent biomass thermal legislation by reviewing the Biomass Thermal Utilization Act (BTU Act)

-- Send – Customize the letter here, and cut/paste the text into your specific Senators’ “Contact Field” (identified in the tool below).
+- Send – Customize the letter here, and cut/paste the text into your specific Representatives’ “Contact Field”.
 Encourage them to support tax parity for biomass thermal technologies and fuels.

 Who Supports the BTU Act?

 Applied Ceramics, Inc.

 Biomass Energy Lab

 Biomass Combustion Systems